fltt/make4java/README.md

 "Components' build.mk files" contains a list of included `build.mk` files, one for each project's component.
-To make some of the components optional, you may put their include directives inside conditional blocks (see the sample `Makefile.in` for an example).
 More on the `build.mk` files in the next section.

 "Packaging" is meant to contain the instructions required to build one